DrewNaylor/guinget/docs/How-to-use.md

 [Homepage](https://drew-naylor.com/guinget)

-This guide is up-to-date as of version 0.2.0.2.
+This guide is up-to-date as of version 0.3.
 You can get here at any time from `Help>How to use guinget`, or by pressing `F1`.
 There's a video showing [how to use guinget](https://youtu.be/t2OhzNE4yj0) available if you prefer watching videos, but it only covers up to version 0.1.0.1.

-[Version 0.2's usage guide](https://drew-naylor.com/guinget/How-to-use_0.2) is available if you need one for that version.
-I thought there wasn't anything major that would have required one for v0.2.0.1, but after updating it for this version I realized it did need one.
+[Version 0.2.0.2's usage guide](https://drew-naylor.com/guinget/How-to-use_0.2.0.2) is available if you need one for that version.
+Version 0.2.0.3 only backported fixes, so a new usage guide wasn't required.

 ## Running guinget as administrator